 But where to begin?
 To get your bearings, I recommend a walk around the city centre.
 It’s easy to navigate: a compact square kilometre, mostly pedestrianised, that’s bounded by the castle and civic centre to the north, the River Taff to the west, and railway lines to the south and east.
 Here’s where most of the pubs, restaurants, bars and shops are – the most interesting of which tend to be tucked inside the network of Victorian and Edwardian Arcades which criss-cross the city.
 More about them later.

 Just outside the market’s east entrance, you’ll find St John’s Church and Yr Hen Lyfrgell (‘the old library’).
-Yr Hen Lyfrgell is a Welsh cultural centre, which has a permanent exhibition on Cardiff’s history, and a great cafe/bar called Llaeth & Siwgr (Milk & Sugar) on the first floor, where you can practise your Welsh.
+Yr Hen Lyfrgell is a Welsh cultural centre, which has a permanent exhibition on Cardiff’s history, the Cardiff Museum.
 St John’s is one of the oldest buildings in Cardiff, with parts of the building dating from the 12th century (if you’re brave, you can climb the steps to the belltower for a great view).